-We currently focus our resources on the independent development of infectious disease vaccines and cancer therapeutics.
-We intend to retain significant participation in the commercialization of any of these proprietary DNA vaccines and therapeutics that receive regulatory approval, although we may choose to enlist the support of partners to accelerate product development and commercialization.
+We currently focus our resources on the independent development of infectious disease vaccines and cancer immunotherapeutics.
+The selection of targets for our independent development programs is driven by three key criteria: the complexity of the product development program, competition, and commercial opportunities.
+We intend to retain significant participation in the commercialization of any independently developed proprietary DNA vaccines and therapeutics that receive regulatory approval, although we may choose to enlist the support of partners to accelerate product development and commercialization.

 Infectious Disease Vaccines.
 Vaccines are perceived by government and medical communities as an efficient and cost-effective means of healthcare.
 According to the CDC, "Vaccines are among the very best protections we have against infectious diseases."
-In the infectious disease area, we have focused our resources on the development of a DNA based immunotherapeutic vaccine against cytomegalovirus, or CMV.
-We believe our technologies may lead to the development of novel preventive or therapeutic vaccines for infectious disease targets because:
+In the infectious disease area, we have primarily focused our resources on the development of a DNA based vaccine against CMV.
+We are also developing a vaccine against pandemic influenza.
+We believe our technologies may lead to the development of novel preventive or therapeutic vaccines for infectious disease targets and DNA vaccines may help combat diseases for which conventional vaccine methods have been unsuccessful.